d4n3sh/thedaneshproject/content/posts/2008-12-26-vote-for-p1-w1max-coverage-areas.md

 9. Johor Bahru, Taman Istimewa
 10. Alor Setar, Pumpong

-Well, I guess it&#8217;s a good idea but what happens to the poor souls living in lover density areas?
+Well, I guess it's a good idea but what happens to the poor souls living in lover density areas?
 Will they have to wait till all hot spots have been satisfied before being serviced?
 I hope not, P1 should identify key areas and continue their deployment as planed but keep the voting options open as a bonus feature.
 The voted areas should be serviced but not at the expense of the underpopulated areas.

-If P1 is to kill StreamyX, one thing&#8217;s gonna be of utmost importance, that is to listen to your customers and keep them happy.
-StreamyX does a F**KED UP job at keeping it&#8217;s users happy and not to forget, they have the worst engineers ever!!
+If P1 is to kill StreamyX, one thing's gonna be of utmost importance, that is to listen to your customers and keep them happy.
+StreamyX does a F**KED UP job at keeping it's users happy and not to forget, they have the worst engineers ever!!
 I have been waiting for almost 2 months for an engineer to check my line!!

 I need P1 W1MAX !!
 [Vote for my area][2], &#8220;Taman Maluri, Cheras&#8221;.